When it comes to most computer-related products newer is better – exponentially, incomparably better.

-Yes, both the Z623 and the ProMedia 2.1 are wired speakers, but the manufacturers made sure to include as many little conveniences as they could manage.
+Yes, both the Z623 and the ProMedia 2.1 are wired speakers, but the manufacturers made sure to include as many conveniences as they could manage.
 For example, both of these speakers have headphone jacks on the satellites, as well as separate volume and bass knobs.

 The Klipsch ProMedia 2.1, unfortunately, lacks such a feature, but it does come with a completely different one that’s probably going to see more use.
-Namely, the control pod of the ProMedia 2.1 can freely be swapped between the right and the left satellite, and while this doesn’t really help with home theatre in any way, it can go a long way in preventing cable clutter while you’re gaming with a headset.
+Namely, the control pod of the ProMedia 2.1 can be freely swapped between the right and the left satellite.
+While this doesn’t really help with home theatre in any way, it can go a long way in preventing cable clutter while you’re gaming with a headset.

-But the most important factor in the enduring popularity of both of these speakers has undoubtedly got to be the sound quality they offer.
-Right off the bat, we’ll say that neither of these speakers sounds any worse than most newer ones, and even many pricier models.
+The most important factor in the enduring popularity of both of these speakers has undoubtedly got to be the sound quality they offer.
+Right off the bat, we’ll say that neither of these speakers sounds any worse than most newer ones and even many pricier models.
 You can’t go wrong with either one.

 So, instead of making a full review, what we’ll be doing here is highlighting the ways in which each of these speakers excels over the other.